-Also in this special case, a shaft generator is installed, but compared to Example 3, this case has a specified MCR for propulsion, MP, placed at the top of the layout diagram.
+Also for this special case in example 4, a shaft generator is installed but, compared to example 3, this case has a specified MCR for propulsion, MP, placed at the top of the layout diagram.

 This involves that the intended specified MCR of the engine M' will be placed outside the top of the layout diagram.